Skip to main content

 Saving

-The preoperative form auto-saves as you type.
-When all mandatory fields are complete, click Save & continue to move to the intraoperative form.
-Mandatory fields are: age, sex, height, weight, diagnosis, planned procedure, and ASA score.
+When all mandatory fields are complete, click Save & continue or Continue to intraoperative to move to the intraoperative form.
+If required fields are missing, the app shows which fields need attention.